-32 The phrase phase difference of the entire place," noting that every place is more encompassing than the entire place.
+32 The phrase מכל-מקום in verse 3 is accordingly best translated "every place" as opposed to "the entire place," noting that every place is more encompassing than the entire place.
 The translation "your foot," as opposed to variant plural "your/their feet," is attested by the Peshitta and Masoretic texts.
 Erbes argues that the meaning of either the plural or singular form is the same.
 The LXX has the second person plural suffix "to you" as do the MT.
 Greenspoon states that it is common occurrence, though he believes that the singular second person suffix is more accurate as the text depicts God's instruction to Joshua.
 He attributes this to Deuteronomic influence.
 The plural rendering points to Israel as a collective.
 The same instance is observed in verses 4 and 8.
 Erbes, Peshitta and the Versions, 62-63, 66, 68, 123, Greenspoon, Textual Studies in the Book of Joshua, 70.